Barcelona – My Travels to Spain’s Artsy City

 Exploring the City

 Taking the double decker hop on/hop off bus is probably the best and cheapest way to see Barcelona’s most popular spots.
 My family hopped on the bus for the entire loop.
-We made a few stops for better picture opportunities at the Gothic quarter (Barri Gotic), Museu Picasso, the Columbus Monument, and the incredible waterfront.
-The bus companies in Barcelona offer one of the better tours that I have done, when appealing to the masses.
+We made a few stops for better picture opportunities at the Gothic quarter (Barri Gotic), Museu Picasso, the Columbus Monument, and the waterfront.
+The bus companies in Barcelona offer one of the better tours that I have done.

 On Barcelona’s waterfront, the picturesque Port Olimpico offers tourists a mecca of restaurants, theaters, an aquarium, and gorgeous views of the marina.
 Port Vell, or the Old Port, is at the bottom of Las Ramblas and is the oldest port entrance to Barcelona.
 While at the port, my family tried to see a movie, but they were all in Spanish.
 We ended up just wandering around, taking photos, and having ice cream.

-Barcelona is most definitely a walking city; my family did a lot of walking seeing the squares, museums, and markets.
+Barcelona is a walking city; we walked a lot to see the squares, museums, and markets.
 The La Boqueria Food Market is without a doubt one of the most beautiful markets in Europe.
-It is located in Las Ramblas, the most well known street in Barcelona.
+It is in Las Ramblas, the most well-known street in Barcelona.
 Las Ramblas runs through the heart of the city centre and is home to a lively promenade where you can see human statues dusted in gold, all done up in gray paint, twirling fire, doing gymnastics, walking on stilts, you name it.
-There is also a Hard Rock Cafe, a favorite of my daughters.
+Hard Rock Cafe is there, a favorite of my daughters.
 They were thrilled to find chicken fingers and burgers; we are so American.